ELITE FITNESS LEADERS CERTIFICATE VRE005

 COURSE STRUCTURE

-1. Introduction to Health and Fitness
+1. Introduction to Health & Fitness

 2. Exercise Physiology

-3. Exercise Principles and Cardio-respiratory Programming
+3. Exercise Principles & Cardio Respiratory Programming

-5. Biomechanics and Risk
+5. Biomechanics & Risk

 6. Fitness Program Design

-7. Delivering A Fitness Program
+7. Delivering a Fitness Program

 8. Physiology: Digestion, Excretion, Physiological Systems